 This Peeriosity member used iPollingTM to draft two questions that examined this issue.
-Responses were posted real-time, with visibility to company responses available to all Peeriosity members, allowing for direct communication with peers using Peeriosity’s integrated Peer MailTM capabilities.
+Responses were posted in real-time, with visibility to company responses available to all Peeriosity members, allowing for direct communication with peers using Peeriosity’s integrated Peer MailTM capabilities.

-The first question asked about the current status at your Shared Services operations regarding the self-service functionality that is provided to employees, suppliers, and customers.
+The first question asked about the current status of your Shared Services operations regarding the self-service functionality that is provided to employees, suppliers, and customers.
 Interestingly, only 5% indicated they had self-service in all process areas with robust functionality and usage, with 27% indicating self-service was implemented in some process areas with strong functionality and usage.
 50% of member companies answered that self-service was implemented in some process areas, but functionality and/or usage is less than originally envisioned.

 The second question asked about the status of your Shared Services operation in carrying out a special follow-on initiative to deliver improved performance from the existing self-service that is provided to employees, suppliers, and customers.
 The results show that 75% of companies either haven’t considered the opportunity or are currently evaluating the idea of having a follow-on initiative to improve self-service performance.
-10% of the companies have seen increased self-service use after pursing a special follow-on initiative, and at an additional 10% it’s too early to tell.
+10% of the companies have seen increased self-service use after pursuing a special follow-on initiative, and at an additional 10%, it’s too early to tell.
 Finally, 5% indicated that little improvement resulted from the extra efforts to reinvigorate their self-service performance.

 Here are a few of the comments from responding companies:

 - We actually have self-service implemented in both areas that are seeing high success (these are more established areas and the self-service function is more mature) and those that are experiencing less usage than envisioned.
-The latter is at least a couple instances because we didn’t implement the right solution to support self-service as envisioned and so have had to revert somewhat to a hybrid process that is heavily manual with limited self-service.
+The latter is at least a couple of instances because we didn’t implement the right solution to support self-service as envisioned and so have had to revert somewhat to a hybrid process that is heavily manual with limited self-service.